tjhorner/transit-tracker-api/README.md

 The service is distributed as a Docker image that runs on port 3000 by default.
 You can find an example `docker-compose.yml` in the root of this repo.

+To easily deploy an instance of the API, check out the [Fly.io deployment guide](./fly-deploy.md).

 ### Feed Configuration

 After installation, you will need to set up a feeds configuration.
 This will tell the API where to fetch the transit data from.
 These providers are currently supported: